• Disease Overview

 Affected populations

-Cor triatriatum is an extremely rare congenital heart condition that affects males and females in equal numbers.
-In the USA, this disorder accounts for an extremely small percentage (0.1% to 0.4%) of all infants with congenital heart disease.
+Cor triatriatum is an extremely rare congenital heart defect that affects males and females equally.
+In the United States, it accounts for only 0.1% to 0.4% of all infants born with congenital heart disease.

 • < Previous section